AlexisMelo/tds-spring/README.md

 demo-3 : Added VueJs, Request Ajax and Vuetifiyjs

-gestion-script : Login/Logout pages, use of session variables
+gestion-script : Little application allowing users to save scripts/text documents and update them, while keeping an history of it.
+Includes Login/Logout pages, use of session variables, advanced use of JPA Repositories

 # Problems with Spring